dart-lang/language/working/augmentation-libraries/feature-specification.md

 #### Abstract instance variables

 Dart supports `abstract` field declarations.
-They are syntactic sugar for declaring an abstract getter with an optional abstract setter if the variable is non-final.
+They are syntactic sugar for declaring an abstract getter and, if not `final`, an abstract setter.
 They don't actually declare a variable with any backing storage.

 Because abstract variables are effectively abstract getter and setter declarations, they can be augmented and used in augmentations just like function